 Sunday lunch has always been partly economic.
 Families stretch a chicken with rice, bulk out the table with salads, assign pudding to the person most likely to arrive late, and quietly calculate who needs leftovers more.
 What has changed is the margin for generosity.
 The extra packet of rolls, the second cooldrink, the meat that becomes Monday sandwiches — these are the places where pressure shows first.

-Retail data can tell us that food inflation has moderated or accelerated.
+Retail data can tell us whether food inflation is cooling or heating.
 The table tells us how households respond.
 They switch brands.
 They buy frozen.
 They split the shop between two stores.
 They move lunch to later so breakfast can be skipped without anyone saying so directly.
 South African families are fluent in these small adjustments.

 The table measures the distance between what families want to offer and what they can comfortably afford.